-Brookline College was first founded in 1979 in Arizona and has then expanded to a total of 5 campuses located in Albuquerque, Tucson, Tempe, Phoenix, and Oklahoma City.
-It’s Oklahoma City is the latest addition to the multi-campus college after the Oklahoma Technical Institute (OTI) was acquired by Brookline College.
+Brookline College was first founded in 1979 in Arizona and has then expanded to a total of 5 campuses located in Albuquerque, Tucson, Tempe, and Phoenix.

 Brookline College is accredited by the Accrediting Council for Independent Colleges and School (ACICS) as a senior college.
 It has also been approved by the Texas Higher Education Coordinating Board to offer degrees in Texas and has received accreditation from the Commission of the Council on Occupational Education.